theislab/cellrank/docs/source/index.rst

 - infer `fate probabilities`_ towards terminal states.
 - visualize `gene expression trends`_ along specific trajectories.
 - identify potential `driver genes`_ for each trajectory.
-- ... and many more, check out our API.
+- ... and many more, check out our :doc:`API <api>`.

 Getting started with CellRank
 -----------------------------
-We have :doc:`tutorials` and :doc:`examples` that help you getting started; tutorials are longer and explain computational pipelines, examples are short and demonstrate individual steps.
-To learn more about the principles behind CellRank, visit our :doc:`about CellRank <about_cellrank>` page.
+We have :doc:`tutorials` and :doc:`examples` that help you getting started.
+Tutorials are longer and explain computational pipelines, examples are short and demonstrate individual steps.
+To learn more about the principles behind CellRank, visit :doc:`about CellRank <about/index>`.

 Citing CellRank
 ---------------
-If you find CellRank useful for your research, please visit our :doc:`citing CellRank <citing_cellrank>` page.
+If you find CellRank useful for your research, please check out :doc:`citing CellRank <about/cite>`.

 Support
 --------